Kochen-Specker Contextuality: Introduction

 \section{Introduction}

+In the realm of classical physics, it is possible to consistently assume the existence of values for intrinsic properties (such as the length) of a physical object, and that nondeterministic measurement outcomes are caused by imperfect preparation or measurement procedures.
+Quantum theory fundamentally challenges such a point of view: It admits situations in which any assignment of a value to the result of the measurement of a physical property must depend on the {\it measurement context}, namely, on what other properties are simultaneously measured with it.
+Quantum contextuality then, as the name suggests, refers to the impossibility of such context-independent classical description of the predictions of quantum theory, which originated in the work of \citet{Specker:1960D} and \citet{Kochen:1967JMM}.

-Quantum contextuality is a phenomenon that combines many of the intriguing aspects of quantum theory in a single framework: from {\it measurement incompatibility}, as the impossibility of performing simultaneous measurements of arbitrary observables, to {\it Bell nonlocality} and {\it entanglement}, when the system examined is composed of several spatially separated parts.
-The adopted perspective is that of observed statistics, which allows for a theory-independent description and analysis of the experimental results.
-One the one hand, quantum contextuality generated an intense debate on the foundations of quantum mechanics and stimulated the search for physical principles explaining why quantum theory is the way it is.
+Quantum contextuality is a phenomenon that combines many of the interesting aspects of quantum theory in a single framework, from {\it measurement incompatibility}, as the impossibility of performing simultaneous measurements of arbitrary observables, to {\it Bell nonlocality} and {\it entanglement}, when the system examined is composed of several spatially separated parts.
+The adopted perspective is that of observed statistics, which allows for an analysis of the experimental results that is independent of quantum mechanics.
+On the one hand, quantum contextuality generated an intense debate on the foundations of quantum mechanics and stimulated the search for physical principles explaining why quantum theory is the way it is.
 On the other hand, the nonclassical properties of contextual correlations have been directly connected to quantum information processing applications such as quantum computation.

-The central role of quantum contextuality in quantum theory, both from a fundamental and an applied perspective, is what motivates this review.
-The difficulty is that there is broad variety of perspectives from which to approach quantum contextuality, ranging from physics to mathematics, computer science, and philosophy, to mention some, and consequently a vast literature.
+The central role of quantum contextuality in quantum theory, from both a fundamental and an applied perspective, is what provided motivation this review.
+The difficulty is that there is broad variety of perspectives from which to approach quantum contextuality, ranging from physics to mathematics, computer science, and philosophy, to mention a few, and consequently a vast literature.
 It is impossible to review all the literature and, at the same time, it would not be useful for the reader.
 We are thus forced to make a selection of topics to be presented.
+We decided to focus on {\it Kochen-Specker contextuality} \cite{Specker:1960D,Kochen:1967JMM}, which we often refer to simply as contextuality.
+A different notion of nonclassicality proposed in \citet{Spekkens:2005PRA} is only briefly covered to highlight the differences with the notion of contextuality reviewed here.